ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ## Task 2: Implementing TLS 1.3 client from scratch (up to 6 points)

 > [!Note]
 > You can complete this task in pairs! **But not in larger groups**.
+Remember to mention your pair.
 The workload assumes that you have friendly LLMs available, such as ChatGPT, [Phind](https://www.phind.com) or [GitHub Copilot](https://docs.github.com/en/copilot/quickstart).

+> [!Note]
+> You can work on this task until the end of the course, if you want to, but it is recommended to do in time.

 > You can fully focus on this task to get up to 6 points by doing it carefully.
 But be warned, getting a maximum grade requires a lot of work.